teayahz/cryptonite_taskphase_tia/comprehending-commands.md

 # touching-files

 The 'touch' command is used to create a new file.
-To clear this challenge I had to create the files `/tmp/pwn` and `/tmp/challenge` and then run `/challenge/run`.
+To clear this challenge, I had to create the files `/tmp/pwn` and `/tmp/challenge` and then run `/challenge/run`.

 Flag: **pwn.college{sFj9wo0UMj9kYtg2Se0VZt7L02X.dBzM4QDL3YTO0czW}**